-To open an arbitrary file without creating the .toc files, use the Voyager browser instead of the helpviewer.
+To open an arbitrary file without creating the .toc files, use a web browser instead of the helpviewer.

 - I tried to create new file associations with pfm, but they didn't work correctly.
 For example, based on the existing associations, I tried to associate .txt files with ped, but ped doesn't start.